-The following discussion utilises the before fee returns of the Fund, referred to hereafter as "the Strategy", to demonstrate the benefits of applying our definition of infrastructure.
+The following discussion utilises the before fee returns of the Magellan Infrastructure Fund, which is the Australian dollar hedged version of the Fund, (referred to hereafter as "the Strategy") to demonstrate the benefits of applying our definition of infrastructure.
 The benchmark is the S&P Global Infrastructure NTR Index (hedged to AUD) spliced with UBS Developed Infrastructure and Utilities Net Total Return Index (hedged to AUD) prior to 1 January 2015.